How to Write a Follow-Up Email After a Job Application

 Why Send a Follow-Up Email?

-- Keeps You Top of Mind: Hiring managers are busy people.
-A gentle reminder of your application can prevent it from getting lost in the shuffle.
+- Keeps You Top of Mind: Hiring managers handle a lot.
+A follow-up bumps your application back to the front.

 When to Send Your Follow-Up Email

-- Wait 5-7 Business Days: This is generally considered the sweet spot.
-It gives the hiring manager enough time to review applications without you appearing overly eager.
+- Wait 5-7 Business Days: The standard window.
+Enough time for them to review applications without you appearing anxious.

-- Consider the Application Deadline: If the job posting specifies a deadline for applications, wait until after that date has passed before sending your follow-up.
-They likely won’t start reviewing applications until after that deadline.
+- After the Application Deadline: If the posting lists a deadline, wait until after that date to follow up.
+They won’t start reviewing until then anyway.

 Who to Send Your Email To

-- Check the Job Posting: The job posting might list the hiring manager’s name or contact information directly.
+- Check the Job Posting: The manager’s name or contact info is sometimes listed directly.

-- LinkedIn Research: Search for the company on LinkedIn and look for individuals in the hiring department or leadership roles.
-You might be able to identify the person who is most likely overseeing the hiring process.
+- LinkedIn: Search the company and look for people in the relevant department or leadership roles.

-What to Include in Your Follow-Up Email: The Anatomy of a Perfect Message
+What to Include: The Anatomy of a Good Follow-Up Email

 -